rhalaly/Adaptive-MPC-With-SNN/README.md

 ## Paper Details

-**Title:** Continuous Adaptive Nonlinear Model Predictive Control Using Spiking Neural Networks

-**Abstract:** This paper introduces a novel continuous adaptive non-linear Model Predictive Control (MPC) approach using Spiking
+**Title:** Continuous adaptive nonlinear model predictive control using spiking neural networks and real-time learning

-Neural Networks (SNNs) for controlling dynamic systems.
-This approach addresses challenges related to the dependency of MPC on accurately modeling complex system dynamics.
-Our approach significantly reduces dynamic error and augments model accuracy, while simultaneously addressing unforeseen situations.
-The model’s efficacy has been meticulously tested under standard, malfunctioning steering, and swift malfunctioning steering scenarios, measuring its performance against traditional MPC controllers with a fixed model.
-The results reveal significant improvements in dynamic error; up to 89.87% with only 5 spiking neurons and up to 96.95% with 5000.
-These promising results pave the way for novel applications in real-time control and stimulate further studies in the adaptive control realm utilizing spiking neural networks.
+**Abstract:** Model predictive control (MPC) is a prominent control paradigm providing accurate state prediction and subsequent control actions for intricate dynamical systems with applications ranging from autonomous driving to star tracking.
+However, there is an apparent discrepancy between the model’s mathematical description and its behavior in real-world conditions, affecting its performance in real-time.
+In this work, we propose a novel neuromorphic (brain-inspired) spiking neural network for continuous adaptive non-linear MPC.
+Utilizing real-time learning, our design significantly reduces dynamic error and augments model accuracy, while simultaneously addressing unforeseen situations.
+We evaluated our framework using real-world scenarios in autonomous driving, implemented in a physics-driven simulation.
+We tested our design with various vehicles (from a Tesla Model 3 to an Ambulance) experiencing malfunctioning and swift steering scenarios.
+We demonstrate significant improvements in dynamic error rate compared with traditional MPC implementation with up to 89.15% median prediction error reduction with 5 spiking neurons and up to 96.08% with 5000 neurons.
+Our results may pave the way for novel applications in real-time control and stimulate further studies in the adaptive control realm with spiking neural networks.

 **Authors:** Raz Halaly, Elishai Ezra Tsur

 **Keywords:** autonomous driving, neuromorphic control, spiking neural networks (SNN), model predictive control (MPC), neural engineering framework (NEF), energy efficiency, motion planning, computational frameworks

-**Publication:** TBD
+**Publication:** IOPScience Neuromorphic Computing and Engineering ([Link](https://iopscience.iop.org/article/10.1088/2634-4386/ad4209))

 ## Table of Contents